Deep South's Oldest Rivalry: 2007: The Blackout Game

-2013
+2013: The Prayer in Jordan Hare

 No. 7 Auburn hosted No. 25 Georgia in Auburn.
 Through the first 50 minutes of the game, Auburn had scored on seven of nine possessions with 29 first downs building a 37–17 lead.
 In contrast, when Georgia began their first possession of the fourth quarter they had only reached the end zone once on their previous six drives.
 Auburn maintained that 20-point lead until 9:35 left in the game when the momentum suddenly shifted in Georgia's favor.
 At that moment, Aaron Murray threw a 5-yard touchdown pass to senior Rantavious Wooten to cut the deficit to 13 points.
 In fact Murray would lead his team to three touchdowns in the span of 7:46, the final touchdown giving Georgia their first lead of the game with 1:49 remaining.
 With 36 seconds remaining and faced with 4th and 18 from the Tiger 26-yard line, Auburn quarterback Nick Marshall, a former defensive back for the Bulldogs during the 2011 season, threw a Hail Mary pass, which was tipped by Georgia safety Josh Harvey-Clemons into the hands of Auburn sophomore wide receiver Ricardo Louis.
 What has become known as "The Prayer at Jordan–Hare," the play resulted in a game-winning touchdown for the Tigers with 25 seconds to spare.
 Auburn went on to win the SEC Championship and later barely lost the BCS National Championship in the final seconds to Florida State.
 This was the first time an SEC team failed to win the BCS Championship game since the 2005 football season.

-2014
+2014: Return to Athens

-The Bulldogs avenged their loss from the year before by handily beating the Tigers 34–7 in Athens.
+After a three year absence (due to an SEC scheduling issue the 2012 and 2013 games were both played at Auburn), the Bulldogs avenged their loss from the year before by handily beating the Tigers 34–7 in Athens.
 Auburn scored first and took a 7–0 lead, but the Bulldogs came back with 34 unanswered points.
-Bulldogs running back Nick Chubb, in his freshman season, ran the ball 19 times for 144 yards and 2 touchdowns for the Bulldogs.
+Bulldogs freshman running back Nick Chubb ran the ball 19 times for 144 yards and 2 touchdowns for the Bulldogs.
 Georgia outgained the Tigers in total yards 412–292 and Auburn committed 3 turnovers in the game.
-The loss effectively ended the Tigers hopes for a second straight National Championship Game appearance.
+The loss effectively ended the Tigers' hopes for a second straight National Championship Game appearance.
 However, the Bulldogs would lose running back Todd Gurley to a knee injury during the game.
 It was later revealed that he had torn his ACL, ending his season and college career.

-2017
+2017: Twice in One Year

 The two teams met twice in a single season for the first time in history.
 The first matchup occurred on November 11 in Georgia's only regular season loss, where the #1 Bulldogs lost 40–17 at #10 Auburn.
 A rematch took place in the 2017 SEC Championship Game in Atlanta, where #6 Georgia got revenge by beating #2 Auburn 28–7 and winning the SEC championship, securing a College Football Playoff spot in the process.